matejkolimar/next-employees-list/README.md

 Project is simple employee list fetched from jsonplaceholder site and displayed with react/next framework.

+[Preview](https://next-employees-list.vercel.app/)  of this project is deployed on vercel hosting

 Goal is to train basic principes of next.js framework like

 - Static and dynamic page routing